PiyushSirotha/Rossmann-Retail-Sales-Prediction/README.md

 *   Promo2 - Promo2 is a continuing and consecutive promotion for some stores: 0 = store is not participating, 1 = store is participating
 *   Promo2Since[Year/Week] - describes the year and calendar week when the store started participating in Promo2
 *   PromoInterval - describes the consecutive intervals Promo2 is started, naming the months the promotion is started anew.
 E.g. "Feb,May,Aug,Nov" means each round starts in February, May, August, November of any given year for that store
-# Process to be done
-# Business Problem

 # Data Collection and Preprocessing -
 * Importing important libraries and modules
 * Understanding the data